MicrosoftDocs/visualstudio-docs/docs/designers/image-editor.md

 ### Work with MIP levels

 Some image formats, for example, DirectDraw Surface (*.dds*), support MIP levels for texture-space Level-of-Detail (LOD).
-For information about how to generate and work with MIP levels, see [How to: Create and modify MIP levels](../designers/how-to-create-and-modify-mip-levels.md)

 ### Work with transparency